Pokoyokjk/TFG_Gloria/docs/6_AMOR_specific_usage_tutorial.rst

 6. AMOR-Specific Usage Tutorial
 =================================

-1. Overview
+6.1.
+Overview
 -----------

-TThis tutorial simulates a real scenario within the AMOR Project, showing how Agents can model their logs using the SEGB Ontology and how the graph representing the activities occured within the scenario is constructed.
+This tutorial simulates a real scenario within the AMOR Project, showing how Agents can model their logs using the SEGB Ontology and how the graph representing the activities occured within the scenario is constructed.
 We also shows some basics about the role of the auditor interacting with the SEGB for analysis purposes.

-2. Motivational Scenario
+6.2.
+Motivational Scenario
 ------------------------

 Let’s suppose we set up a controlled scenario which includes a robot and